patutin/patutin.github.com/pyworkshop/Task2.md

 ### Task 4: Chaining Multiple Models Calls
 - Use the same prompt as in previous task.
-- Replase second prompt with text for generation image based on description.
 - Create a chain that used first prompt to generate a description and formant resonse from model as string.
 - Create runnable object that use response from first chain as input for second chain.
-- Save generate image into file.

 <details>
   <summary>Hint</summary>